 Unlock the treasure trove of high-quality B2B leads with LinkedIn.
 Learn how to reach out on LinkedIn using the top tactics and strategies, and increase your closed-won rate.

-2. The Four LinkedIn SSI Score Components
+4. The Four LinkedIn SSI Score Pillars Explained

+Understanding the pillars of SSI is crucial for improving your Social Selling Index.
 Fortunately, there are a few things you can do to influence each part of the SSI score:

-2.1.
-Establish Your Professional Brand
+4.1.
+Establish Your Professional Brand (Pillar 1)

 Fully Optimize Your LinkedIn Profile

-You’ll want to tackle all the basics, including a good profile pic, a headline, adding your experience, etc. (I mentioned everything you should cover in my article on optimizing your LinkedIn profile.)
+You'll want to tackle all the basics, including a good profile pic, a headline, adding your experience, etc.

 Your LinkedIn profile is going to be your storefront.
 It needs to look good:

-• Headline: Quickly describe what you can do for your prospective customers
+• Headline: Quickly describe what you can do for your prospective customers and target audience while showcasing your professional skills

-• Summary: Treat your summary like an elevator pitch
+• Summary: Treat your summary like an elevator pitch that showcases your professional brand and experience

-• Reference your experience in your ideal buyer’s industry
+• Reference your experience in your ideal buyer's industry to build credibility with decision makers

-• Get recommendations from relevant customers and peers
+• Get recommendations from relevant customers and peers to build relationships and gain endorsements that boost your credibility

 Consider Using the Creator Mode